dawnscribbler/dawnscribbler.github.io/stations.md

 ### Let us pray ###

-God our Father, in obedience to you, your only Son accepted death on the cross for the salvation of mankind.
+God our Father, in obedience to You, Your only Son accepted death on the cross for the salvation of mankind.
 We acknowledge the mystery of the cross on earth.
 May we receive the gift of redemption in heaven.
 We ask this through Christ our Lord.
 Amen.

 V. 	Have mercy on us, O Lord!
 **R. 	Have mercy on us!**